Buy-to-let | L-N

 Any applicant who is known to have had any mortgaged property repossessed should normally be declined however where historic, underwriters can consider such mortgage requests provided clear rationale is provided to support any lending decision.

-For BTL Lending purposes the definition of a New Build is a property that was first registered 2 or less years ago, this also applies to newly converted properties.
-Maximum LTV restricted to 75% regardless of property type.
+For BTL Lending purposes the definition of a new build is a property that was first registered fewer than two years ago.
+This also this also applies to newly converted properties.
+Lending for new builds is restricted to £500k for up to 75% LTV and £1m for 60% LTV and below.
+New builds requiring lending of above £1m are outside policy.